vitorpia/Oil-Schock-Decomposition-and-Analysis/README.md

 **Description**:
 This repository provides a fully reproducible Python pipeline to construct three oil price shock indexes — **ODS (Oil Demand Shock)**, **OSS (Oil Supply Shock)**, and **ORS (Oil Risk Shock)** — based on Brent prices, macroeconomic activity, and volatility data.
 The methodology is inspired by macro-financial literature and uses freely available APIs (Yahoo Finance and FRED).

+The three indexes — ODS, OSS, and ORS — enable the decomposition of oil price fluctuations into aggregate demand shocks, supply disruptions, and financial uncertainty, respectively.
+The ODS captures periods when oil prices rise due to strong global economic activity, while the OSS reflects supply-side pressures often linked to geopolitical tensions or production breakdowns.
+The ORS, derived from GARCH-based conditional volatility, serves as a proxy for market risk perception in the oil sector.
+Together, these indicators provide a powerful toolkit for macroeconomic analysis, inflation forecasting, and policymaking that is sensitive to developments in global energy markets.

 ---

 ## 🧭 Background and Motivation